xmos/lib_board_support/doc/rst/xk_voice_l71/hw_xk_voice_l71.rst

 OVERVIEW

-The voice reference design evaluation kit can be used as a Raspberry Pi HAT for integration with example AVS client or used standalone as a USB accessory to a host system.
+The voice reference design board can be used as a Raspberry Pi HAT for integration with host based applications or used standalone as a USB accessory to a host system.

 Features include: